AdaCompNUS/CS4278-5478-Project-Materials/README.md

 # CS4278-5478-Project-Materials

-This repository contains the evaluation materials for the CS4278/CS5478 project, autonomous lane following in gym-duckietown.

-## Maps
+## Evaluation
-We will evaluate your policy on 5 maps.
-Please find them [here](./maps/), then copy them into the map folder of your gym-duckietown environment, e.g.,
+We will evaluate your system on 5 [maps](./maps/).
+Copy the maps into the map folder of your gym-duckietown environment, e.g.,
 ```
 cp maps/* /path/to/your-gym-duckietown-repo/gym-duckietown/maps/
 ```

-## Evaluation
+Each map is associated with several [random seeks](./seeds.json).

-To initialize the Duckietown environment, there are three  arguments:
+To initialize the gym-duckietown environment, there are three  arguments:
 - `--map-name`: the name of the map
-- `--seed`: random seed of the environment.
+- `--seed`: random seed of the environment
 - `--max-steps`: the maximum run step.
 The default value is 2000.
 Do not change this default value when you generate the control files for submission.

 Similar to Assignment 3, you generate the control files for submission.
-Each map is associated with 6 to 10 random seeds.
-Please find them [here](./seeds.json).

 A sample file for the environment is available [here](./example.py).
 We also include a [sample control file](./map5_seed11.txt).
-It illustrate how to add arguments, output your controls into a file.
+It illustrates how to add arguments and output your controls to a file.
 To try our simple policy,
 ```
 python example.py --map-name map5 --seed 11
 ```

-We will compute the accumulated reward for each test case, and grade your project based on the average reward achieved.
+We will evaluate your system on these 5 maps and compute the accumulated reward for each test case.
+A primary component of your grade is the average reward achieved.

 ## Submission
 The submission consists of two parts.